 As required by the Hospital's Compliance Program, Affected Individuals are expected to report suspected misconduct or possible violations of the Compliance Program to the Chief Compliance Officer, at the number or e-mail address below, or to their supervisor.
 Personnel may also report compliance issues or concerns to the Hospital's Compliance Hotline at the number below.
 Personnel may report compliance issues or concerns anonymously, if they wish (whether through the Compliance Hotline or otherwise).
-The identity of the individuals reporting through the Hotline will be kept confidential, whether requested or not, unless the matter is turned over to law enforcement.
+The identity of the individuals reporting will be kept confidential, whether requested or not, unless the matter is subject to a disciplinary proceeding, referred to or under investigation by the NY State Medicaid Fraud Control Unit (MFCU), the Office of Medicaid Inspector General (OMIG) or law enforcement or if disclosure is a requirement in connection with a legal proceeding.